condezero/fu-characters-pages/README.md

 The kingdom of Nilus, a small realm in the Central Lands of the continent Librora, witnessed the rise of cultists who worshipped technology, their numbers growing fueled by the pressure and fear of invasion.
 Their leader, the fanatic Archon Cygnus, has implanted magitech into his own body and allied with the Lunar Empire, seeking to benefit from the power of the soul network.
 With the Empire's help, Nilus conquered the entire continent, turning it into the Technocracy of Nilus.
 Their next target was Concordia.

 In the face of such conflict, the still-free kingdoms decided to unite, forming the League of the Seven Banners, though that number would drop after 20 years, leaving the union as the League of the Six Banners.
-The end looms over the continent of Aeterni.
+The end looms over the continent of Aeternia.

 ## ESP